 In my opinion, some of the most honored folks in a community are fire-fighters.
 Some communities have 100% paid fire departments, and they are worthy of their pay.
 But there are many communities that would be without fire protection if not for volunteer fire fighters who are willing to serve their community without pay.
 As the word volunteer implies, it is serving without obligation.
 Not because they have to, but because they want to.

 It is the same with the ruling elders of a local church.
 In verses 2b Peter speaks to the motives of those serving as elders or overseers, imploring them to serve “not because you must [not because you feel like you have to], but because you are willing [because you want to], as God wants you to be; not pursuing dishonest gain, but eager to serve.”

 While vocational, teaching elders like myself receive our livelihood from preaching the gospel, non-vocational, ruling elders are like volunteer fire fighters who receive their income elsewhere but still commit to serve alongside those who are paid for their work.

 These men—ruling elders—are my ministry heroes, showing us what it looks like to serve—not begrudgingly, but willingly and eagerly.
-They are pacesetters for all who serve in ministry, whether in the nursery or on the greeter team or hosting a home group, or any way anyone would serve.
+They are pacesetters for all who serve in ministry, whether in the nursery or on the greeter team or hosting a K-Group, or any way we would serve.
 Ruling elders show us what it looks like to serve not because you have to, but because you want to.